rchendric/rchendric/README.md

-# Greetings, my name is Ryan Hendricks
+# Hello, my name is Ryan Hendricks
 ### About me
 Currently I am engaged in higher level learning at Texas A&M Unniversity to gain a degree in Electronic Systems Engineering Technology.
 I plan to use this degree to enter the semiconductor and computing work force.
 ### Current Projects